 Arts faculty members bring to the classroom their own experience and expertise as innovative artists, musicians, actors, directors, and scholars.
 They are regularly involved in exhibitions and performances in New York, nationally, and internationally.
 Faculty often collaborate to create integrative courses and events.
 In addition, Lang invites distinguished visiting artists and guest presenters each year to work with students through master classes, workshops, and public presentations.

 After graduation, many students pursue advanced study in their fields and go on to careers in professional ensembles and companies, arts foundations, and publishing firms.
-Upon completing their studies, Arts graduates have a strong liberal arts background that enhances their potential for rewarding careers and their development as creative, articulate, and informed individuals.
+Completing their studies, Arts graduates have a strong liberal arts background that enhances their potential for rewarding careers and their development as creative, articulate, and informed citizens.

 To learn about majors and minors in the arts, visit the curriculum page.